logo

 Droppa’s broad musical influences have also been shaped by his parents, who he describes as coming from ‘very different directions’: ‘My mum’s music taste was controlled by her brother, hence the AC/DC, Black Sabbath and Led Zeppelin,’ he said.
 ‘My dad was very much a Northern soul guy and into all his old-school soul, so artists like Sam Cooke, Aretha Franklin, Nina Simone, that kind of thing, so I’ve got this proper mishmash.
 I was also very lucky that I was part of a mentoring scheme as a kid and so had a brilliant mentor called Stuart Clayton, who’s a fantastic bass teacher.
 He introduced me to a load of funk and jazz and new wave stuff.
 It gives me this broad spectrum to pull on when I’m writing or even just listening, I think it’s quite nice to have that variety.’
 Today, he cites AC/DC, Led Zeppelin, Cream, Eric Clapton, B.B.
 King, Sister Rosetta Tharpe and contemporary artists such as Rival Sons, Black Stone Cherry, The Darkness and Jared James Nichols as some of his biggest influences.

-‘Hope’ erupts with the kind of sludgey, bluesey riffs that neatly fuses his influences and a big “yeah” that would get the crowd headbanging along: ‘This was in my Black Stone Cherry era,’ he said laughing.
+‘Hope’ erupts with the kind of sludgey, bluesey riffs that neatly fuses his influences and a big “yeah” that would get the crowd headbanging along enthusiastically: ‘This was in my Black Stone Cherry era,’ he said laughing.
 ‘That’s another song written when I was 17.
 I wanted this song where you could just lose yourself in the drop and it just hits you.
 The entire choir part in that song is actually just me!
 I was very lucky to have two of my really good friends join me on bass and drums, a guy called Tim Hargreaves and a guy called John Haywood.
 I didn’t have time to get a choir together, so I sat in my room at uni for about six hours just going, “Aaah” (he sings it), driving my poor housemates absolutely insane as I was trying to get this song finished (laughs).
 I think as much as the slow, sludgy riff is headbanging mayhem (laughs), I always love finishing the main set with that because the crowd are bouncing up and down.
 It’s the choir part which makes it hit, especially during the chorus where it has that modulation from minor to major and it just suddenly expands and builds.
 As the choir come in it’s almost like this ethereal lifting.
 It’s such a simple song and yet I’m so proud of how it makes you feel for that.’

 He says that it’s probably his favourite song on the album: ‘You can really see that stark contrast between the sections and yet it all still feels right,’ he said.
 ‘I’m often scared that I run the danger within my songs of writing a section that is so far left-wing that it feels completely out of place but that’s one of those songs where it really does just flow.
 I’m really proud of that, personally.
 I always introduce this song by saying that this was written about going through a really tough time, despite the fact that I was 17 and objectively not going through a really tough time (laughs).
 It’s actually one of those songs where the meaning has changed to me as I keep coming back to it.
 When I first wrote it, I had this idea of putting myself in the head of a recovering drug addict.
 I will openly admit that I have absolutely no experience of this, especially growing up in North Devon – it’s purely a piece of fiction in my mind, imagining what it would be like to wish that there was a better situation to be in.
 Over time, as I’ve got older and have experienced more myself by going to uni, working through some hard times in terms of emotional states etc., I think that’s now resonating with me more and more.
 If I can inspire one person to go out and feel better, I will be happy.’